rosell-dk/webp-express/README.md

 If you got any further questions, look at, or comment on [this topic](https://wordpress.org/support/topic/can-i-make-an-exception-for-specific-post-image/)

 ### Update failed and cannot reinstall
 The 0.17.0 release contained binaries with dots in their filenames, which caused the unpacking during update to fail on a few systems.
 This failure could leave an incomplete installation.
 With important files missing - such as the main plugin file - Wordpress no longer registers that the plugin is there (it is missing from the list).
 However, the folder is there in the file system and trying to install WebP Express again fails because Wordpress complains about just that.
 The solution is to remove the "webp-express" folder in "plugins" manually (via ftp or a plugin, such as File Manager) and then install WebP Express anew.

-The filenames where fixed in 0.17.2.
+The setting will be intact.
+The filenames that caused the trouble where fixed in 0.17.2.

 ### When is feature X coming? / Roadmap
 No schedule.
 I move forward as time allows.
 I currently spend a lot of time answering questions in the support forum.
 If someone would be nice and help out answering questions here, it would allow me to spend that time developing.
 Also, donations would allow me to turn down some of the more boring requests from my customers, and speed things up here.